 Many words are associated with more than a single meaning, and quite often, meanings of a word are semantically related to one another.
 This is especially true in the case of frequent words, many of which are learned by young children.
-While certain meaning extensions can be predicted by very general rules and therefore may be created on-the-fly, other meaning extensions need to be learned on the basis of experience because they are idiosyncratic to individual words.
+While certain meaning extensions can be predicted by very general rules and, therefore, may be created on-the-fly, other meaning extensions need to be learned on the basis of experience because they are idiosyncratic to individual words.
 We predicted that the existence of semantic relationships among meanings of a word (polysemy) would facilitate the learning of that word when compared with learning a word that was associated with the same number of unrelated senses (ambiguity).
-Experiments exposed adults and 41⁄2-7-year-old children to 4 novel words, with 3 meanings each, during 2 minutes of exposure videos in which 20 foils were interspersed.
-The novel words were created using novel objects and novel labels in order to reduce interference from familiar labels or meanings.
-Two preregistered experiments confirmed our hypothesis, finding better accuracy for both age groups in the polysemy condition on both tasks: they were better able to identify which meaning was assigned a given label, a task that required distinguishing one of the label's meanings from meanings associated with other labels (Exp.
-1); and they were more accurate at the selection of multiple meanings for each word from among also-witnessed but unlabeled foils (Exp.
-2).
+Experiments exposed adults and 4.5- to 7-year-old children to four novel words, with three meanings each, during 2 min of exposure videos in which 20 foils were interspersed.
+The novel words were created using novel objects and novel labels to reduce interference from familiar labels or meanings.
+Two preregistered experiments confirmed our hypothesis, finding better accuracy for both age groups in the polysemy condition on both tasks: they were better able to identify which meaning was assigned a given label, a task that required distinguishing one of the label's meanings from meanings associated with other labels (Experiment 1); and they were more accurate at the selection of multiple meanings for each word from among also-witnessed but unlabeled foils (Experiment 2).

 Remarkably, after a full week's delay, the subset of children who were available to be retested again showed the same polysemy over ambiguity advantage, despite having had no additional exposure.
 Moreover, the younger half of children performed as well as the older half, so that no clear developmental changes in the polysemy over ambiguity advantage were evident.
-Adult performance after the delay was mixed: in Exp.
-1, only the polysemy condition remained above chance, but direct evidence of a polysemy over ambiguity advantage in Exp.
-2, which did not require them to access and compare the meanings of multiple word labels.
+Adult performance after the delay was mixed: in Experiment 1, only the polysemy condition remained above chance, but direct evidence of a polysemy over ambiguity advantage was absent, because of lower performance overall.
+On the other hand, adults did display a lasting polysemy over ambiguity advantage in Experiment 2, which did not require them to access and compare the meanings of multiple word labels.
 The recognition that polysemous meanings are ubiquitous and relatively easy to learn implies that the working assumption, commonly made in modeling work on human word-learning that words map uniquely onto a single meaning or that multiple potential meanings of a word are always in competition with one another, should be retired.

 The current results raise new questions.
 Given that the current polysemy over ambiguity advantage was equally evident in younger and older children, we can ask, do children demonstrate the advantage at the very outset of vocabulary learning or do they need to learn to learn polysemous meanings?
-Since novel words can be learned to apply to related meanings after such limited and potentially confusing exposure, how it is that learners constrain meanings to apply to just the range that is specific to that word in the given language?
+Because novel words can be learned to apply to related meanings after such limited and potentially confusing exposure, how it is that learners constrain meanings to apply to just the range that is specific to that word in the given language?
 The results also raise questions about populations that may have more difficulty recognizing relatedness among meanings.
-For example, individuals on the Autism spectrum have been claimed to hyperfocus on distinctions at the expense of recognizing relationships.
-Does this imply that individuals on the Autism spectrum lack the same polysemy over ambiguity advantage evident in neurotypicals (Floyd & Goldberg, in prep)?
+For example, individuals on the Autism spectrum have been claimed to hyper-focus on distinctions at the expense of recognizing relationships.
+Does this imply that individuals on the Autism spectrum lack the same polysemy over ambiguity advantage evident in neurotypicals (Floyd, Jeppsen, & Goldberg, 2020)?
 These and many other questions come to the fore once we recognize that words with multiple related meanings are more common and easier for typical learners than words with unrelated meanings.